seem8/microbits/README.md

 # microbits
 Some apps for BBC Microbit boards.
 -----------------------------------------------------------
-Right now it's onlny Tamagochi app.
+Right now it's onlny Snakey (like Tamagochi) app.
 Here's how you play: left button is heal, right button is feed, pin0 is pet,